• Skip to primary navigation

 Is bean soup healthy for you?

-While all foods can fit into a 'healthy diet' beans are a great food to include.
-They're a great vegetarian protein source, source of fiber, and are delicious in soups.
+As a dietitian, I believe all foods can fit into a 'healthy diet', beans are a great food to include.
+They're a great vegetarian protein source, source of fiber, and delicious in soups.
 I definitely recommend beans in lots of dishes!

-• Pepper: Turkey Pumpkin Chili, Jerk Shrimp Pasta, Small Batch Potato Salad
+• Pepper: Turkey Pumpkin Chili, Jerk Shrimp Pasta, Prosciutto and Fig Pizza.

 • Taco Seasoning: Refried Bean Tacos